Aristides: The original Kentucky Derby hero

 Matt Winn, the legendary Churchill impresario who witnessed every Kentucky Derby from 1875 through 1949, was 13 years old and situated in the track’s infield atop his father’s grocery wagon for the inaugural Derby.
 In his memoirs, Winn recalled what he expected going into the race: “They said he was a great one; one of the greatest that ever was.
 Yes, this Chesapeake would stay back until the leading pacemakers reached the turn for home, and then he would charge up at them and just run away from them.
 So, before the race started, I had come to believe that Chesapeake was the greatest racehorse in all the world; that nothing alive could run as fast.”

 With both Chesapeake and Aristides entered in the Derby, McGrath desired a fast early pace to set up the late-charging Chesapeake.
 Aristides was designated the “rabbit,” but those plans never came to fruition.
-In the irons aboard Aristides for the Derby was 19-year-old Oliver Lewis, one of the 14 African-American jockeys among the 15 riders in the field.
+In the irons aboard Aristides for the Derby was 19-year-old Oliver Lewis, one of the 13 Black jockeys among the 15 riders in the field.
 Lewis understood the intentions of McGrath and Williamson and rode as instructed.

 The race starter, Col. W. H. Johnson of the Nashville Blood Horse Association, sent the field away in good order.
 The reporter for the Kentucky Live Stock Record colorfully described the scene: “When they were marshalled into line, he tapped the drum to one of the most capital starts I have ever seen, 15 going away like a platoon of cavalry, except the (unnamed) Baywood colt, who hung at the post.”